Planning permission: the fundamental rules

 The LPA may:

-- Grant planning permission unconditionally.
+- grant planning permission unconditionally.

-- Grant planning permission subject to such conditions as they think fit.
+- grant planning permission subject to such conditions as they think fit.

-- Refuse planning permission.
+- refuse planning permission.

 In making the decision the LPA must have regard to:

-- The development plan, so far as is material to the application.
+- the development plan, so far as is material to the application.

-- Any local finance considerations, so far as is material to the application.
+- any local finance considerations, so far as is material to the application.

-- Any other material considerations.
+- any other material considerations.

 Planning application refused?
-When can you appeal?
+Appeals?

 Under Section 78 of the TCPA 1990, there is a right of appeal where:

-- Planning permission has been refused.
+- planning permission has been refused.

-- Planning permission has been granted, but the LPA has imposed conditions that the applicant considers unacceptable.
+- planning permission has been granted, but the LPA has imposed conditions that the applicant considers unacceptable.

-- Outline planning permission has been granted, but a planning application for the approval of reserved matters has been refused.
+- outline planning permission has been granted, but a planning application for the approval of reserved matters has been refused.

-- The reserved matters application has been approved, but the LPA has imposed conditions that the applicant considers unacceptable.
+- the reserved matters application has been approved, but the LPA has imposed conditions that the applicant considers unacceptable.

-- The LPA has refused an approval required by a condition on a planning permission.
+- the LPA has refused an approval required by a condition on a planning permission.

-- The LPA has granted consent for an approval required by a condition, but has imposed conditions that the applicant considers unacceptable.
+- the LPA has granted consent for an approval required by a condition, but has imposed conditions that the applicant considers unacceptable.

-- The LPA has not determined the planning application within the statutory time period allowed, which is usually eight weeks from registration of the planning application by the LPA.
+- the LPA has not determined the planning application within the statutory time period allowed, which is usually eight weeks from registration of the planning application by the LPA.

-- The LPA has refused an approval required under the General Permitted Development Order 2015 (GPDO 2015), a local development order or a neighbourhood development order.
+- the LPA has refused an approval required under the General Permitted Development Order 2015 (GPDO 2015), a local development order or a neighbourhood development order.

-- The LPA has granted an approval required under the GPDO 2015, a local development order or a neighbourhood development order but has imposed conditions that the applicant considers unacceptable.
+- the LPA has granted an approval required under the GPDO 2015, a local development order or a neighbourhood development order but has imposed conditions that the applicant considers unacceptable.

 There are three types of planning appeal: